clorece/Allium/README.md

 A lightweight minecraft shader that focuses on beauty and aesthetics with the use of LUTs, Color Grading, Tonemapping and much more!
 Throughout my college journey, I will be using this shader as my main focus for learning graphics development.

-As for now the current build of Allium is not available for download, as I have not yet recieved permission from the base shader's creator.
-Once I have recieved permission, I will release a beta soon after :)

 The shader is currently in its earliest stages, with not much to offer.
 But here are some features that I want to highlight
 - LUTs